 The College will provide cash advances up to $250 for faculty and staff traveling on authorized business to cover reasonable miscellaneous costs, such as taxi fares, tips, and other expenses which cannot readily be charged to a credit card.
 Cash advances in excess of $250 require the submission of a detailed approved budget supporting the need for the advance.

-Each cash advance is the personal obligation of the traveler until discharged by completion and submission of a properly supported Travel and Entertainment Expense Voucher.
+Each cash advance is the personal obligation of the traveler until discharged by completion and submission of a properly supported Expense Report.
 Thus, the traveler is responsible for any lost or stolen cash advances.
 Employees are responsible for the proper record keeping of expenses incurred while traveling and for settling any unused advance owed to the College.
-Unused cash advances must be returned to the College within 30 working days of returning from a trip.
+Unused cash advances must be returned to the College within 30 days of returning from a trip.

-PROCEDURES FOR OBTAINING A CASH ADVANCE – Requests for cash advances must be submitted to Accounts Payable.
-All requests made must include appropriate departmental approval for the advance.
+PROCEDURES FOR OBTAINING A CASH ADVANCE – Requests for cash advances must be submitted as a Spend Authorization through Workday.
 Payment of advances will be made to employees by ACH Direct Deposit only.
-The ACH process means that the advance will be electronically deposited to a bank account designated by the employee.
-Note: If the amount of the travel advance is $75 or less, cash may be obtained from the Office of Financial Services cashier.
 All advance requests must include the dates of expected travel and the business purpose of the travel.

-CASH ADVANCE SETTLEMENT – Travel and Entertainment Expense Voucher with attached receipts must be properly authorized and submitted to the Accounts Payable Office for settlement of cash advances.
-Once the Travel and Entertainment Expense Voucher is submitted, approved, and processed, the College will reimburse the traveler for expenses that exceed cash advances (by ACH deposit).
-Reimbursement requests of $75 or less may be obtained in cash from the Office of Financial Services cashier.
+CASH ADVANCE SETTLEMENT – An Expense Report with attached receipts must be properly authorized and submitted in Workday for settlement of cash advances.
+Once the Expense Report is submitted, approved, and processed, the College will reimburse the traveler for expenses that exceed cash advances (by ACH deposit).
 If cash advances are greater than the expenses incurred, the traveler must return the remaining balance (by personal check or cash) within 30 days of returning from the trip.
 Cash advances may not be carried over to future trips.

 UNSETTLED CASH ADVANCES (INCLUDING PAYROLL REPORTING)